Azure/azure-service-operator/docs/howto/development.md

-# Building Operator from source
+# Building the Azure Service Operator from source

 ## Running the operator locally

+> [!NOTE]
-***Note: Using this method you can only install resources having the the latest version of a CRD, as there are no conversion webhooks running to convert other versions.
+> Using this method you can only install resources having the the latest version of a CRD, as there are no conversion webhooks running to convert other versions.
 This is the reason you need to setup test certificates using the steps below too.
-Use this method only to try out the operator to get familiar.***
+Use this method only to try out the operator to get familiar.

 1. Clone the repository into the following folder `<GOPATH>/src/github.com/Azure`.